 - Combine all the ingredients in a large bowl.
 Stick the cloves into the onion pieces so they're easy to remove later.
 Season generously with salt and pepper, toss to combine.

 - Transfer the mixture to a large vacuum bag or resealable plastic gallon bag and seal tightly, pressing all the air out to prevent it from floating.

 - Fill cooking basin with water, attach the sous vide, and set to 165°F.

 - Cook for 18-24 hours.
-The meat will be fully cooked by 12 hours, but at 18-24 hours the flavor and tenderness will be at its peak.
+The meat will be fully cooked by 12 hours and can be removed then, but at 18-24 hours the flavor and tenderness will be at its peak.